stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 People looking at your traffic will not know your IP, so they will be unable to scan and target other services running on the same server and client.
 Attackers can still attack these services but don't know if it has anything to do with the observed traffic until they actually break in.

 Now this is only true if you don't disclose your SSH server's fingerprint in any other way.
+To mitigate this, consider [using a stealth Onion service](https://www.torproject.org/docs/tor-manual.html#HiddenServiceAuthorizeClient) so that attackers cannot even observe the presence of your hidden service.
 You should only accept connections from the hidden service or from LAN, if required.

 If you don't need LAN access, you can add the following line to `/etc/ssh/sshd_config`: